xuxuezhou/ip/docs/README.md

 ## Talk to AI!
 Jarvis supports the feature to GPT.
-- Command: `syjj!`
+- Command: `chatGPT`
-- Expected outcome: `Yes I'm here.
-How are you?`
+- Expected outcome: `The conversation will be handled by AI from now...`

 ## Run the Jar file
-- Command: `java -jar Jarvis.jar --api-key sk-xxx`
+- Command: `java -jar Jarvis.jar`
 ## Notes
 - Commands are case-sensitive, but parameters are case-insensitive.
 - Ensure correct spacing and command structure to avoid errors.